-We all have the inner potential to be a “tzaddaikis” in our own unique way.
+We all have the potential to be a “tzaddaikis” in our own unique way.

-But… to get there we need to learn how to turn around the feelings of anxiety, pain, anger and doubt within ourselves and in others and allow those same feelings to become opportunities that bring us closer to HaShem.
-We need to learn how to properly respond to the challenges and yissurim (big and small) that surround us and ultimately grow from them.
+But… to get there we need to learn how to turn distressful feelings, such as anxiety, pain, anger and doubt into opportunities that bring us closer to Hashem and our true selves.
+We need to learn how to properly respond to the challenges and difficulties (big and small) that surround us and ultimately grow from them.
 We need to learn how to help others as we are helping ourselves, and most of all, we need to do this purposely with wisdom and understanding, simcha and emunah.

 OK, So, Who am I?

 All of the Torah thoughts and ideas on these pages I have come to as I have gone through my own growth process.
-If I say it here, it’s because I’m also working on it on some level.
+If I’ve written it here, it’s because I’m also working on it on some level.
 So, no need to feel alone 🙂